 Our Mini-Facelift: The Langsdon DayLift

 The DayLift is an innovative mini facelift technique designed to improve sagging cheeks and jowls.
-This one-hour procedure may remove years from your appearance in a single sitting.
-The DayLift is a true mini-facelift that supports the skin, connective tissue, and muscles instead of only tightening the facial skin.
-The DayLift mini-facelift provides natural-appearing results with less bruising and swelling than a traditional facelift.
+This one-hour procedure can remove years from your appearance in a single sitting.
+The DayLift is a true mini facelift which supports the skin, connective tissue, and underlying muscles, instead of tightening facial skin only.
+This unique procedure delivers a natural-appearing outcome with less bruising and swelling than a traditional facelift.

 Visit our Before and After Photo gallery to see real patient results at The Langsdon Clinic.

 The recovery process after a DayLift procedure is minimal.
 You will wear a light dressing the night of surgery and replace it on the following day.
 On the third day after surgery, you will be able to shower and wash your hair.
 After one week, we will remove sutures and assess your healing process.
 Although bruising is common, it should subside considerably after one week.